NuGet/NuGetDocs/site/Docs/Contribute/Setting-up-the-NuGet-Development-Environment.markdown

 Now we can finally build NuGet.
 Cd to the nuget source code direcotry, run

         ./build.sh
 This will build NuGet.exe successfully.
-Note that currently there are many failing unit tests that need to be fixed.